sneharc16/NeuroKernel-NextOS-EnnovateX2025/docs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://github.com/sneharc16/NeuroOS-Human-First-OS-Level-AI-Text-Only-MVP-/blob/main/License](LICENSE) file for details.

 ---